 Disley Lime Kilns

-Little is known about Disley Lime Kilns on the Upper Peak Forest Canal.
-They were three in number and they were sited on the offside of the canal between Higgins Clough (Disley or Shaley Knowl) Swing Bridge (Bridge 25) and Dryhurst Bridge (Bridge 26).
-They stood on land owned by Thomas Legh (1792 - 1857) of Lyme Hall, Disley, where the lie of the land was suitable for their construction, being higher at the back (for loading the kilns with limestone and coal) and lower at the front (for the removal of burnt lime and ash).
+It is likely that the Disley Lime Kilns on the Upper Peak Forest Canal were built by Messrs Wright and Brown.
+They were three in number and they were sited on the offside of the canal between Higgins Clough (Disley or Shaley Knowl) Swing Bridge and Dryhurst Bridge, being about 200 yards to the west of the latter bridge.
+They stood on land owned by Thomas Legh (1792-1857) of Lyme Hall, Disley, where the lie of the land was suitable for their construction, being higher at the back (for loading the kilns with limestone and coal) and lower at the front (for the removal of burnt lime and ash).

-The next surviving reference to the kilns comes from a Minute Book of the Peak Forest Canal Company for 1803, which mentions lime being sold at Disley.
+Another reference to the kilns comes from the minute books of the Peak Forest Canal Company for 1803, which mentions lime being sold at Disley.

-From two surviving coal bills for the sale of coal to Samuel Oldknow at Marple Lime Works, it is known that around this time the company was being run by the Trustees of J & J Dodgson.
-These bills are dated, 1 and 19 March 1805, respectively.
+From two surviving coal bills for the sale of coal to Samuel Oldknow at Marple Lime Works, it is known that around this time that Hagbank Colliery was controlled by the Trustees of J & J Dodgson.
+These bills are dated, 1 and 19 Mar 1805, respectively.

 The advertisement then goes on to give particulars of the facilities available and concludes with the information that 'an active purchaser' can expect to make a clear profit of at least £1,000 per annum.

 This advertisement shows that the vendor owned both the coal mines and lime kilns and implies that they were occupying the same site.
-This was not quite correct, as they were about 380 yards apart.
+This was not quite correct, as they were about 375-yards apart.

 The Tithe Act of 1836 enabled the government to commute tithes throughout the country, and this meant a change from tithes as a payment in kind to the clergy to one of a financial amount based on current crop prices.
 This Act resulted in the first systematic survey of most of the land in England and Wales, with much of this work being done between 1840 and 1850.